andrecorreaneto/oci-landing-zone-configuration/README.md

 3. **Management plane firewall stack**: composed by *firewall_config.json*, after which the Management plane network stack must be updated with *network_post_firewall_config.json*.
 4. **Customer stacks**: composed by *customer?_config.json*, after which the Management plane network stack must be updated with *network_post_each_customer_config.json*.

+These configuration files are designed to be used as templates, owned and modified at will by customers that are deploying the model.

 ### The OCI Landing Zones Orchestrator

-The [OCI Landing Zones Orchestrator](https://github.com/oracle-quickstart/terraform-oci-landing-zones-orchestrator) is the tool for deploying JSON-based landing zones.
-The orchestrator also supports YAML documents or Terraform tfvars files with HCL (Hashicorp Language) objects.
+The [OCI Landing Zones Orchestrator](https://github.com/oracle-quickstart/terraform-oci-landing-zones-orchestrator) is a convenience tool for deploying JSON-based landing zones.
+It also supports YAML documents or Terraform tfvars files with HCL (Hashicorp Language) objects.
 The only requirement is that the documents/HCL objects are defined according to the requirements and specifications set forth by the OCI Landing Zone core modules, that are available in the following repositories:

 - [Identity & Access Management](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam)
 - [Networking](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking)